 I’m aware that there’s a world of winter vegetables out there and until now I’ve just scratched the surface.
 With this simple recipe I want to bring a bit of variety in our clean eating kitchen.
 If you are living in the US chances are high that you cook more often with butternut than we do here in Germany.
 And yet I hope that this easy clean eating recipe will inspire you to test out my preferred preparation method.

 It would take a while to enumerate the delights afforded by butternut squash.
 Just to name a few:

 Ask for help!

-One thing is obvious, this smart recipe saves you the tedious step of peeling.
+One thing is obvious, this smart recipe saves you the tedious step of using a vegetable peeler.
 Yippee!